How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 How to Make a Blue Drink NATURALLY

-The secret to making blue cocktails without food coloring is a very unique ingredient: blue spirulina, which is an edible algae.
+The secret to making blue drinks naturally (without food coloring!) is a very unique ingredient: blue spirulina, which is an edible algae.
 Although it's a specialty ingredient and can be tricky to find (more on this below), it has a vibrant blue color and numerous nutritional benefits.
 Using blue spirulina instead of artificial color will allow you to make a whole array of blue cocktails, blue mocktails, blue matcha lattes, blue smoothies, and whatever else you can dream up, while also incorporating a superfood into your diet.

-A blue spirulina matcha latte, shown in a pineapple-shaped glass and garnished with coconut whippted cream.
+A blue spirulina matcha latte, shown in a pineapple-shaped glass and garnished with coconut whipped cream.

 This whimsical, ocean-inspired blue matcha latte is perfect for summer mornings.
 Adding blue spirulina to coconut milk (or your milk of choice) creates a soft, pastel shade of blue.